-Students who feel that they may require additional support in the learning environment as a result of disability, language, culture, gender, age or other perceived barriers should discuss this with their Trainer/Assessor.
+Students who feel that they may require additional support in the learning environment because of disability, language, culture, gender, age or other perceived barriers should discuss this with their Trainer/Assessor.

 Should you experience any difficulty that may be affecting your progress please discuss this with your Trainer/Assessor.